microsoft/onnxruntime/docs/tutorials/csharp/basic_csharp.md

 Here is a simple tutorial for getting started with running inference on an existing ONNX model for a given input data.
 The model is typically trained using any of the well-known training frameworks and then exported into the ONNX format.

-Note, that the following classed `NamedOnnxValue`, `DisposableNamedOnnxValue`, `FixedBufferOnnxValue` are going to be deprecated in the future.
+Note, that the following classes `NamedOnnxValue`, `DisposableNamedOnnxValue`, `FixedBufferOnnxValue` are going to be deprecated in the future.
 They are not recommended for new code.

 The new `OrtValue` based API is the recommended approach.
 The `OrtValue` API generates less garbage and is more performant.